fblanqui/color/README.md

 - do `make time` to record the compilation time of each file (then `time_coqc` is used instead of `coqc`)
 - do `./stat_time` to get statistics on compilation time
 - `./stat_coq [<directory>]` (default is `.`) provides the number of definitions, lemmas, etc.
-- `./stat_color` provides the number of Coq lines (including newlines and comments) for the various kinds of formalizations (mathematical structures, data structures, etc.)
+- `./stat_color` provides the number of Rocq lines (including newlines and comments) for the various kinds of formalizations (mathematical structures, data structures, etc.)

 Library contents:
 ----------------------